Primordial non-Gaussianities from inflation

 The second property ordinarily assumed is that space-time becomes locally flat at arbitrarily small separations.
 One of the postulates of general relativity is that it is always possible to choose a locally flat frame for any space-time point.
 And since quantum field theory was developed for a {\it globally\/} flat background, it is very tempting to impose local flatness as a principle applicable in an arbitrary background.
 However, what is meant by a short distance in an inflationary background is not an absolute statement, for it depends on precisely {\it when\/} this condition is being imposed.
 Wavelengths that at one time might have been small compared with the curvature of the background will later no longer be so, having been stretched along with the expansion of the space.

-Perhaps what is still more troubling is that the dynamical scale for the inflationary expansion, the Hubble scale $H$, is itself frequently chosen to be an appreciable fraction of the Planck scale.
-At distances smaller than this Planck threshold, a description of nature that simultaneously applies both the principles of quantum field theory and those of general relativity so far does not seem to be consistent.
-So there is always a danger that an incorrect prescription might be inadvertently chosen by defining the state by appealing to a particular background in a regime where it is not possible to describe space-time adequately and consistently.
+What is still a bit more troubling is that the dynamical scale for the inflationary expansion, the Hubble scale $H$, is usually chosen to be an appreciable fraction of the Planck scale.
+At distances smaller than this Planck threshold, a description of nature that simultaneously applies the principles of both quantum field theory and general relativity so far does not seem to be consistent.
+The standard prescription is to defined the modes so that in the infinite past, $t\to-\infty$, they match with the positive energy modes of flat space.
+This prescription defines what is called the `Bunch-Davies' state: the vacuum defined in the infinite past that is associated with the free, or quadratic, part of the action.

-It is important to keep these caveats in mind, even though the conventional calculation will still be followed here.
-Applying the usual assumption, that space-time looks flat {\it at all scales, even those where quantum gravitational effects are strong\/}, fixes the remaining constant of integration in $\varphi_k(\eta)$.
-Put a little more precisely, this condition requires that the modes at very short distances---or equivalently at very large spatial momenta ($k\to\infty$)---should match the functional form of the standard flat-space modes.
+Applying this condition fixes the remaining constant of integration in $\varphi_k(\eta)$.
+Put a little more precisely, this condition requires that the modes at very short distances---or equivalently at very large spatial momenta ($k\to\infty$)---should match the functional form of the standard modes for a quantum theory in a flat space-time.
 Expanding the solution for $\varphi_k$ in this limit, produces

-For a quantum field in flat space, the positive energy vacuum modes are those for which $\varphi_k(\eta) = e^{-ik\eta}/\sqrt{2k}$, so that the assumption of local Lorentz invariance requires that $\theta_k = 0$.
-These two constraints on the state---the canonical commutation relation and the assumption of local Lorentz invariance at short distances---finally completely determine the momentum modes
+For a massless quantum field in flat space, the positive energy vacuum modes are those for which $\varphi_k(\eta) = e^{-ik\eta}/\sqrt{2k}$, so the Bunch-Davies prescription requires that $\theta_k = 0$.
+These two constraints on the state---the canonical commutation relation and the matching with the flat-space vacuum at short distances---thus completely determine the momentum modes

 which in turn defines the metric fluctuations, $\zeta(\eta,\vec x)$.